ava-labs/avalanche-docs/docs/quickstart/transfer-avax-between-chains.md

 ![Image for post](/img/examples.png)

 Select the **examples** folder to view the source code for AJS examples.
-To send AVAX between the X-Chain and C-Chain see the following:
+To send AVAX between the Chains see the following:

 | Title | Path |
 | :--- | :--- |